giannitedesco/giannitedesco.github.com/_posts/2020-12-11-a-faster-partition-function.md

     return reduce(lambda x, y: x[pred(y)].append(y) or x, it, ([], []))
 ```

-In princple, this is the same as the above but it takes advantage fo the fact
+In princple, this is the same as the above but it takes advantage of the fact
 that reduce performs some of the boilerplate for you.

 I expect it to be a bit less efficient since it creates as many result tuples